Bozhidar Dimitrov

-Bozhidar Dimitrov Stoyanov (Божидар Димитров Стоянов, 3 December 1945 – 1 July 2018) was a Bulgarian historian, politician, and polemicist in the sphere of Medieval Bulgarian history, the Ottoman rule of Bulgaria and the Macedonian Question.
-He was director of the National Historical Museum, formerly a Bulgarian Socialist Party member, and later became affiliated with the Citizens for European Development of Bulgaria (GERB) political party.
+Bozhidar Dimitrov Stoyanov (Божидар Димитров Стоянов, 3 December 1945 – 1 July 2018) was a Bulgarian nationalist historian and politician, in the sphere of Medieval Bulgarian history, the Ottoman rule of Bulgaria and the Macedonian Question.
+He was the director of the National Historical Museum.
+Formerly a Bulgarian Socialist Party (BSP) member, he later became affiliated with the Citizens for European Development of Bulgaria (GERB) political party.

-Early life

-Born in Sozopol to a family of Bulgarian refugees from Eastern Thrace (now part of Turkey).

-Career

-He was given access to the Vatican Secret Archives in the 1980s, regarded as a great achievement considered the political situation of the time.
-As the director of the National Historical Museum, he had an indirect conflict in 1997–1998 with the President Petar Stoyanov regarding whether to return the Istoriya Slavyanobolgarskaya rough copy to the Zograf Monastery or leave it in Bulgaria.

-Dimitrov is the author of 30 treatises and over 250 articles and papers in the sphere of his research, as well as several books (including The Ten Lies of Macedonism and Twelve Myths in Bulgarian History).
-He has specialized in palaeography in Paris and also hosts the patriotic history-related Pamet Balgarska (Bulgarian Memory) show on Kanal 1.

-Political career
+Biography

+Bozhidar Dimitrov Stoyanov was born on 3 December 1945 in Sozopol into a Bulgarian refugee family from Eastern Thrace.
+He specialised in paleography in Paris, France.
+Dimitrov received a PhD in history from Sofia University, where he studied history and archaeology.
+As an agent of the State Security since the 1970s, he managed to secure materials about Bulgaria in the Vatican Secret Archives, such as Petar Bogdan's 1667 historical work about Bulgaria.
+Dimitrov was a Bulgarian historian in the fields of Medieval Bulgarian history, the Ottoman rule in Bulgaria, and the Macedonian Question.
+Until the fall of communism, he was a specialist in medieval studies, but he switched to national issues.
+He also ended up switching from academic to popular history.

-Being a member of the Supreme Party Council of BSP, he declared himself openly against the party in 2005 by not supporting BSP Mayor of Sofia candidate Tatyana Doncheva and instead favouring the independent Boyko Borisov.
-Because of this he was taken down from the post of BSP municipal councillors leader in Sofia.
-Before the 2009 Bulgarian parliamentary election, Dimitrov formally left BSP and joined Borisov's GERB.
+He was the director of the National Historical Museum.
+As the director, he had a conflict with Bulgarian president Petar Stoyanov regarding whether to return the Istoriya Slavyanobolgarskaya's rough copy to the Zograf Monastery in Mount Athos, Greece, or preserve it in Bulgaria.
+He was the initiator of the local media scandal about the Batak massacre in 2007 in response to Martina Baleva's project, which resulted in death threats and online harassment against academics Ulf Brunnbauer and Martina Baleva.
+According to Bulgarian historian Aleksandar Vezenkov, despite being regarded as a manipulator and a "Chalga historian" by his colleagues, his interpretations were taken seriously by many specialists.
+As a member of the Supreme Party Council of Bulgarian Socialist Party (BSP), he declared himself openly against the party in 2005 by not supporting BSP's Mayor of Sofia candidate Tatyana Doncheva and instead favouring the independent Boyko Borisov.
+Because of this, he was taken down from the post of BSP's municipal councillors' leader in Sofia.
+Before the 2009 Bulgarian parliamentary election, Dimitrov left BSP and joined Borisov's GERB.
 He was the party's candidate for 2nd MMC – Burgas in the first-past-the-post vote and won the election with 35.92%.
 He finished ahead of Volen Siderov, the leader of the nationalist Attaka.
+In June 2009, Dimitrov's service in the State Security was revealed in Bulgaria.